 We found 5 geriatricians who accept Blue Preferred Plus near Livonia, MI.

 Dr. James Meza sees patients in Westland, MI.
 His medical specialties are family medicine and geriatrics (elderly care).
-Dr. Meza attended the University of Michigan Medical School and performed his residency at a hospital affiliated with the University of Michigan.
+Dr. Meza attended the University of Michigan Medical School and then went on to complete his residency at a hospital affiliated with the University of Michigan.
 Anthem, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Meza takes.
 He is professionally affiliated with Oakwood Hospital - Wayne.

-Dr. Mohammad Kang practices general internal medicine and geriatrics (elderly care) in Detroit, MI and Livonia, MI.
-Dr. Kang is an in-network provider for Blue Cross/Blue Shield, Coventry, and United Healthcare Plans, in addition to other insurance carriers.
-He is a graduate of International.
-He completed his residency training at Detroit Medical Center/Wayne State University.
-In addition to English, Dr. Kang (or staff) speaks Urdu.
-Dr. Kang's hospital/clinic affiliations include Wayne State University Physician Group (WSUPG), St. Mary Mercy Livonia, and Sinai-Grace Hospital.
+Dr. Mohammad Kang's specialties are general internal medicine and geriatrics (elderly care).
+He practices in Detroit, MI and Livonia, MI.
+Dr. Kang is an in-network provider for Blue Cross/Blue Shield, Coventry, and United Healthcare Plans, as well as other insurance carriers.
+He attended International and then went on to complete his residency at Detroit Medical Center/Wayne State University.
+Dr. Kang (or staff) speaks Urdu.
+His professional affiliations include Wayne State University Physician Group (WSUPG), St. Mary Mercy Livonia, and Sinai-Grace Hospital.

-Dr. Ronald Barnett's areas of specialization are general internal medicine and geriatrics (elderly care); he sees patients in Saint Clair Shores, MI, Warren, MI, and Farmington, MI.
+Dr. Ronald Barnett specializes in general internal medicine and geriatrics (elderly care) and practices in Saint Clair Shores, MI, Warren, MI, and Farmington, MI.
 Dr. Barnett's average rating from his patients is 2.0 stars out of 5.
 He has indicated that his clinical interests include bloodless medicine/transfusion-free surgery, preventive care, and general care.
-He is in-network for Amerigroup, Cofinity, and Blue Cross/Blue Shield, and more.
-Dr. Barnett's education and training includes medical school at Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.
+He is in-network for Amerigroup, Cofinity, and Blue Cross/Blue Shield, as well as other insurance carriers.
+He graduated from Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.
 For his professional training, Dr. Barnett completed a residency program at Henry Ford Macomb Hospitals.
-His hospital/clinic affiliations include Detroit Medical Center (DMC), St. John's Hospital, and McLaren Health Care.
+Dr. Barnett is professionally affiliated with Detroit Medical Center (DMC), St. John's Hospital, and McLaren Health Care.

 Clinical interests: General Care, Bloodless Medicine/Transfusion-Free Surgery, Preventive Care

-Dr. Frank Winters is a physician who specializes in family medicine and geriatrics (elderly care).
+Dr. Frank Winters' medical specialty is family medicine and geriatrics (elderly care).
 Areas of expertise for Dr. Winters include holistic medicine, bloodless medicine/transfusion-free surgery, and electrocardiogram (EKG).
 Dr. Winters is professionally affiliated with Garden City Hospital, St. Mary Mercy Livonia, and Botsford Hospital.
 He attended medical school at Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.
 Dr. Winters has a 2.0 out of 5 star average patient rating.
 He honors Cofinity, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.